SOP-MINI/sop-site/content/sop1/project.en.md

 2. Confirm that you can log in to the ssh server - `ssh <login>@ssh.mini.pw.edu.pl` (use faculty credentials, i.e. those for lab computers)

-3. Of course connecting to the `vl01` server is only possible when it is turned on - so these steps below should be performed at the specific times described above.
+3. Of course, connecting to the `vl01` server is only possible when it is turned on - so these steps below should be performed at the specific times described above.

 4. Create a tunnel:
 ```